We focus on classroom practice, with practical activities and engaging resources that develop young people’s understanding.

-Our Core CPD day is our principal introduction to the key issues in Holocaust education and is relevant to all teachers.
-It takes place from 8.30am to 4.30pm over a single day and includes the following interactive workshops:
+Our full day CPD day is our principal introduction to the key issues in Holocaust education and is relevant to all teachers.
+It takes place from 8.30am to 4.30pm and includes the following interactive workshops:

 What was the Holocaust?
 An interactive timeline

 This practical classroom activity uses an interactive timeline to provide a clear ‘big picture’ of this complex history, skillfully combining depth and overview in a profound and meaningful learning experience.